ECP-copa/ExaSP2/README.md

 and/or reimplement as needed to test performance of new architectures, programming models, etc.

-ExaSP2 is a composable and extensible framework for SP2 algorithms.
-A set of application programming interfaces (APIs) (under development) are available for SP2 solvers, data decomposition, data exchange, matrix math, and parallel communications.
+ExaSP2 has been written to use the data structures and matrix operations in the Basic Matrix Library (BML).
+It is a composable and extensible framework for SP2 algorithms.
+A set of application programming interfaces (APIs) (under development) are available for SP2 solvers, data decomposition (BML), data exchange (BML), matrix operations (BML), and parallel communications.
 Default implementations are provided.
 New implementations can be added easily.
+New data structures, decompositions, and matrix operations are added to the BML.

-At build time, one can compose an SP2 test program by choosing the implementations for the SP2 solver (ex.
-BASIC), data decomposition (ex.
-ROW), data exchange (ex.
-HALO), matrix math (ex.
-SPARSE), and parallel communication (ex.
+At build time, one can compose an SP2 test program by choosing the implementation for the SP2 solver (ex.
+BASIC) and parallel communication (ex.
 MPI).
+At run time choices can be made as input parameters for the matrix type (ex. dense, sparse), data decomposition (ex.
+1-D, 2-D, GRAPH), and data exchange (ex.
+HALO).

 # Current Capabilities